 In order to get ready for filing for divorce, the main thing you want to do is get your financial documents in order.
 All parties must file a Certificate of Mandatory Disclosure.
 That mandatory disclosure requires the parties to provide documents to one another.
 Those documents will include your tax returns, pay stubs, bank statements, credit card statements, proof of any debts, and liabilities.
 Other documents maybe needed, depending on the specific issues in the case unique to the parties’ situation.

-Are There Advantages or Disadvantages To Filing For Divorce Prior To Your Spouse?
+Are There Advantages or Disadvantages To Filing For Divorce Before To Your Spouse?

 There really isn’t any advantage or disadvantage to filing first.
 If you are the one filing, you may have to pay the filing fee.
 Also, if it goes to trial, your case gets presented first and then the other party would be able to present their case, followed by your rebuttal.
 I prefer to present the case first, so that we can present our case and also have that additional time for rebuttal.

 What Options Do Couples Generally Have When Deciding How To Proceed In The Divorce Process?